-It is important to note that the overseas corporation/organisation is responsible for having an authorised officer ordinarily resident in Myanmar.
-Hence, in situations where the sole resident authorised officer is leaving Myanmar or no resident authorised officer is remaining due to other reasons, the overseas corporation/organisation will be duty-bound to appoint a new resident authorised officer and notify DICA within seven (7) days from the date of the change17.
+It is important to note that the overseas corporation/ organisation is responsible for having an authorised officer ordinarily resident in Myanmar.
+Hence, in situations where the sole resident authorised officer is leaving Myanmar or no resident authorised officer is remaining due to other reasons, the overseas corporation/organisation will be duty-bound to appoint a new resident authorised officer and notify DICA within seven (7) days from the date of the change 17.
 If no such replacement is made within that period and the business continues to operate, the overseas corporation, its authorised officer and each director will be liable to a fine of MMK 250,000.

-Our service: For the provision of a nominee authorized officer, we charge USD 300 (net) per month / USD 3,600 (net) per year.
+Our service: For the provision of a nominee authorised officer, we charge USD 300 (net) per month / USD 3,600 (net) per year.

-An INGO has to register a local executive committee for the local operations.
-The Association Registration Law (2014) remains silent on the composition of the committee and the qualifications of its members.
-References are provided in the Association Registration Rules (2015) and the Union Registration Board Notification 01/2020.

-Pursuant to Notification 01/2020 issued by the Union Registration Board on 11 June 2020, the executive committee of an INGO must consist of five or more members, of whom at least two are Myanmar citizens.
+An INGO has to register a local executive committee for the operations in Myanmar, which shall comprise at least 40% Myanmar citizens19.
+While the former Association Registration Law (2014) remained silent on the composition of the executive committee, a quota is not entirely new as Notification 01/2020 issued by the Union Registration Board on 11 June 2020 already prescribed that the executive committee of an INGO must consist of five or more members, of which at least two had to be Myanmar citizens.

-According to the Association Registration Rules (2015), the executives of an INGO shall have the following qualifications:
+According to the Association Registration Rules (2015), the executives committee members of an INGO shall have the following qualifications:

-- Be a natural person of at least 18 years';
+- Be natural persons of at least 18 years';

-- Not be a prisoner;
+- Not be prisoners;

 - Not be subject to a religious order;

 - Not be of unsound mind; and

-- Not be providing assistance to unlawful associations and their members under the existing laws or persons or association listed by the State as terrorists17.
+- Not be providing assistance to unlawful associations and their members under the existing laws or persons or association listed by the State as terrorists20.